gboehl/econsieve/README.rst

-EconSieve - Kalman Filter and Unscented Kalman filter supposed to be working with DSGE models
+EconSieve - Kalman Filter, Unscented Kalman filter and Ensemble Filter supposed to be working with DSGE models
 ---------------------------------------------------------------------------------------------

 I literally stole most of the code from these two projects: